fergalm/parmap/README.md

 This is a python equivalent to Matlab's parfor function.
-Runs trivially parallisable problems in multipe parallel processes.
+Runs trivially parallisable problems in multiple parallel processes.

 A problem is trivially parallisable is each iteration of the loop can be computed independently of every other iteration